mikeal/brrp/README.md

 # brrp

-Creates ES bundles of npm packages for use in the browser or Node.js.
+Creates ESM bundles of npm packages for use in the browser or Node.js.

 # Usage